 Rasmalai is a popular and delicious Bengali sweet where lip-smacking cottage cheese balls are soaked in lusciously thick, sweetened milk.
 There's no better way to end a lavish meal than to indulge in the richness of this delicious dessert.
 If you are a fan of this soft and light sweet dish, you have reached the right spot.
 With a good Rasmalai recipe, you can also make this sweet at home.
 Yes, making the Rasmalai sweet at home isn’t difficult, as long as you have step-by-step instructions to guide you in its preparation.
 Also, this beautiful dessert does not need any accompaniments.
-This Rasmalai recipe by Nestle MILKMAID is the perfect guide for learning how to make the Rasmalai sweet at home.
+This Rasmalai recipe by Nestlé MILKMAID is the perfect guide for learning how to make the Rasmalai sweet at home.
 And all you need to make a delicious Rasmalai, are the right ingredients.
-This Rasmalai recipe calls for Nestle MILKMAID and Nestle a+ Nourish Milk, which will help you make your Rasmalai soft and creamy.
+This Rasmalai recipe calls for Nestlé MILKMAID and Nestlé a+ Toned Milk, which will help you make your Rasmalai soft and creamy.
+Rasmalai can be a great addition to your Holi dessert to relish and enjoy with your family and friends.

 - Servings - 8-10